chadgeary/cloudblock/scw/README.md

 # The scaleway secret key, used by nextcloud to talk with scaleway's object storage (password)
 ```

-# Post-Deployment and FAQs
+# Post-Deployment
-- See terraform output for WebUI access.
+- See terraform output for VPN Client configuration files link and the Pihole WebUI address.

-- Note cloud storage directory at WebUI login -> Files -> cloud_storage.
-If adding additional users, ensure awareness of shared access (or otherwise edit).
+# FAQs
+- Want to reach the PiHole webUI while away?
+  - Connect to the Wireguard VPN and browse to Pihole VPN IP in the terraform output ( by default, its https://172.18.0.5/admin - for older installations its http://172.18.0.3/admin/ ).

 - Using an ISP with a dynamic IP (DHCP) and the IP address changed?
-SSH access will be blocked until the mgmt_cidr is updated.
+Pihole webUI and SSH access will be blocked until the mgmt_cidr is updated.
   - Follow the steps below to quickly update the cloud firewall using terraform.
-  - Additionally, setting the mgmt_cidr to 0.0.0.0/0 enables world access to the web interface and ssh.
-Use a strong password!

 ```
 # Open Powershell and start WSL
 wsl

 # Change to the project directory
-cd ~/cloudoffice/scw/
+cd ~/cloudblock/scw/

 # Update the mgmt_cidr variable - be sure to replace change_me with your public IP address
 sed -i -e "s#^mgmt_cidr = .*#mgmt_cidr = \"change_me/32\"#" scw.tfvars
-# Alternatively, open access to world:
-sed -i -e "s#^mgmt_cidr = .*#mgmt_cidr = \"0.0.0.0/0\"#" scw.tfvars

 # Rerun terraform apply, terraform will update the cloud firewall rules
 terraform apply -var-file="scw.tfvars"
 ```

-- How do I update cloudoffice and the other docker containers?
+- How do I update Pihole / Wireguard docker containers?
-  - The terraform output provides the steps to perform updates.
-  - Keep this repository up-to-date too.
+  - Review [Pihole](https://github.com/pi-hole/docker-pi-hole#upgrading-persistence-and-customizations) and [Wireguard](https://github.com/linuxserver/docker-wireguard) container update instructions.
+  - Cloudblock follows these instructions and provides steps in the terraform output.
+Be sure cloudblock is locally up-to-date to display the instructions:
 ```
 # Ensure terraform is up-to-date
 sudo apt update && sudo apt-get install --only-upgrade terraform

-# Be in the do subdirectory
+# Be in the scaleway subdirectory
-cd ~/cloudoffice/scw/
+cd ~/cloudblock/scw/

 # Move vars file to be untracked by git, if not already done.
 if [ -f pvars.tfvars ]; then echo "pvars exists, not overwriting"; else mv scw.tfvars pvars.tfvars; fi

-# Pull updates
+# Pull cloudblock updates
 git pull

 # Re-run terraform apply with your pvars file, see the update instructions in terraform's output